How to Get in Shape for Summer

 Though it is admirable to make big goals, being too lofty can diminish their success.
 Making "SMART" goals has shown to lead to boundless accomplishments, including this summer!

-Specific: Unlike generic goals, SMART and specific goals are specific and the questions of who, what, when, where, and why?
+• Specific: Unlike generic goals, SMART and specific goals are specific and the questions of who, what, when, where, and why?

-3. Create A Vision Board
+3. Create a Vision Board

 4. Reward Yourself

-5. Sign Up for Recreational Sports
+6. Sign Up for Recreational Sports

 Summer calls for fun summer games!
-Take the opportunity to join summer sport teams, including kickball, sand volleyball, and others that may be in your area.
+Take the chance to join summer sports teams, including kickball, sand volleyball, and others that may be in your area.

-6. Head into the Great Outdoors
+7. Head Into the Great Outdoors

-eight ways to stay in shape while enjoying the great outdoors, including hiking, kayaking, and paddle boarding!
+Use the warmer weather to your advantage with these eight ways to stay in shape while enjoying the great outdoors.
+Fun activities to enjoy outside include hiking, kayaking, and paddleboarding.